 Medicinal Plant Garden

-We have also on site a nursery of indigenous Medicinal/ Herbal Plant which is an astonishing insight on what secrets seemingly unimportant plants hold for our good health.
-There is a large variety of Plants and a tour with our naturalist makes it an interesting experience.
+We have an on-site nursery of indigenous medicinal and herbal plants, which is an astonishing insight on what secrets seemingly unimportant plants hold for our good health.
+There is a large variety of plants and a tour with our naturalist makes it an interesting experience.

 As the sun sets and a galaxy of stars covers the canopy, we begin our Star Gazing session.
-After a short introduction of Stars and constellations, an opportunity to see through our telescope the planets so close as never seen before by most guests.
-You will all enjoy the exhilarating experience !
+After a short introduction to the stars and constellations, you will have an opportunity view the planets through our telescope closer than ever seen before by most guests.
+You will all enjoy the exhilarating experience!